alex-oliynyk-analytics/Healthcare-Patient-Flow-and-Cost-Analysis/README.md

 * Compare across hospitals or providers
 ---

-### 🧠 Analytical Approach
+### 🔍 Analytical Takeaways

-* SQL data analysis and aggregation
+- Applied SQL to analyze patient flow, cost, and operational metrics
-* Healthcare data interpretation
+- Evaluated healthcare data to assess variation across key segments
-* Segmentation and cohort analysis
+- Used segmentation (age, condition, insurance) to test for meaningful differences
-* Identifying patterns (and lack of patterns)
+- Identified lack of variance as a key finding rather than forcing conclusions
-* Translating data into business insights
+- Translated analysis into clear business insights around cost consistency and standardized care patterns